Pros & Cons of Star Citizen Alpha Stage Backing

 State of Multiplayer

-As of August 2022 Alpha 3.17.2 the servers have between 80 and 150 concurrent players.
+As of May 2024 Alpha 3.22.1 the servers have around 100 concurrent players.
 Organization support is still incomplete.
 The game is very much in mid Alpha testing and can be unstable.
 Player earned in game currency aUEC can be reset (Check the balance patch reset history).
 Framerates can be very bad and the game can be unplayable at times.
 Server disconnects are not rare.
 There are also many bugs that can and do reappear as the core fundamental mechanics of the game are still being created.
 This leads to every 3 month patch cycle being a very different game to the previous version as iteration is significant.

 This video explains some of the major development pillars still to come.